A local limit theorem for convergent random walks on relatively hyperbolic groups: Random walks on relatively hyperbolic groups

 \item The relative graph $\hat \Gamma(S, \Omega_0)$ is Gromov hyperbolic for the relative distance $\hat d$, and for all $L>0$ and all $x\in \hat \Gamma$, there exists finitely many closed loop of length $L>0$ which contains $x$. \end{enumerate}

 When these conditions are satisfied, the group $\Gamma$ is said to be \emph{relatively hyperbolic} with respect to $\Omega_0$. \end{theorem}

-Assume now that $\Gamma$ is relatively hyperbolic with respect to $\Omega$, and let $X$ be a Gromov hyperbolic space on which $\Gamma$ has a geometrically finite action whose parabolics are the element of $\Omega$.
+Assume now that $\Gamma$ is relatively hyperbolic with respect to $\Omega$, and let $X$ be a Gromov hyperbolic space on which $\Gamma$ has a geometrically finite action whose parabolic subgroups are the element of $\Omega$.
 The limit set $\Lambda \Gamma\subset \partial X$ is called the \emph{Bowditch boundary} of $\Gamma$.
 It is unique up to equivariant homeomorphism.

 Archetypal examples of relatively hyperbolic groups with respect to virtually abelian subgroups are given by finite co-volume Kleinian groups.
 In this case, the group acts via a geometrically finite action on the hyperbolic space $\mathbb{H}^n$ and the Bowditch boundary is the full sphere at infinity $\mathbb{S}^{n-1}$.